ESAmaldev/childcare_handling/read.md

 The /index.html to open the home page where users will have option to select a region and view data from that region.
 One the right there is an option for users to enter new data.
 On top of the page there is a home button which will allow users to redirect to home page.
 Click on the inspection number in location data to view the inspection data.
+To upload new data , place csv file in home directory, name it childcare_data.csv and Run setup_db.py to upload data into the database.